You are probably wondering what this listing is all about, right? Good question!

 But enough with the back story – there are not any detailed tasting notes with this whisky.
 It is cask strength and the small run of 109 diminutive casks means that as you can imagine, this is a unique whisky.

 Ordering info: Please note that we can only sell whisky in the UK.
 Also, note that due to licensing laws, we can only sell alcohol on specific dates.
-You can pre-order as normal and we will despatch your whisky on our next licensed date: – our next slot is 20 November 2021.
+You can pre-order as normal and we will despatch your whisky on our next licensed date: – our next slot is Early 2022.
 Age verification will be required.
 You will be charged when you pre-order not on despatch.

 Note: If you would prefer the TLDC release, we are not offended – you can buy it from British Honey Company here.
 Their release has matured for one more year but is not single cask.